dinkelburg/diversdesk/diversdesk/src/content/docs/user-manual/activities/day-manifest.md

 The **Day Manifest** page helps you review the operational details of a scheduled day in one place.

-Operators typically use this page to:
+You will typically use this page to:

 - review who is participating on the selected day
 - see the assigned activities and key booking details
 - prepare staff, logistics, and daily execution

-This manual page is a direct match with the **Activities > Day Manifest** page in the app.

 More detailed supporting articles can be linked here as this manual section grows.